Professional practice

 Banking & financial services

-• A dispute between a major bank and one of its corporate clients, in respect of claims for alleged breach of a Quincecare duty, knowing receipt, dishonest assistance, and participation in fraudulent trading (as a pupil, assisting Ciaran Keller KC).
+• Advising a major bank and one of its corporate clients, in respect of claims for alleged breach of a Quincecare duty, knowing receipt, dishonest assistance, and participation in fraudulent trading (as a pupil, assisting Ciaran Keller KC).

 Civil fraud & asset recovery

-• Acting for the owners of a multinational hotel consortium in LCIA arbitration, seeking an account against directors and fiduciary agents (led by James Sheehan KC).
+• LCIA Arbitration: Acting for owners of a hotel consortium, seeking an account and equitable compensation against directors and fiduciary agents (led by James Sheehan KC).

 • Excalibur Almaz v Horie, involving $50m claims in fraud and breach of fiduciary duty in connection with a space tourism business (Isle of Man) (as a pupil, assisting Ciaran Keller KC).